 Haresfield Beacon Views Galore.

 After a good uphill walk, you arrive at Standish Wood Carpark.
 This attracts many dog walkers, and people come to enjoy the view.
 From the car park, there is a well-trodden path towards the Haresfield Topograph.

 The Topograph is a to-scale structure of the surrounding area with places marked on it.
 This is a great place to see for miles, including towards The Severn Bridge on a cloudless day.
 The fields here have a few tufts of trees and cows roam freely, grazing and minding their own business.

-From here the walk takes you towards the boundary Cotswold stone wall and towards Shortwood National Trust car park.
+From here the walk takes you towards the boundary made from Cotswold stone wall and towards Shortwood National Trust car park.
 This takes you through meadows and is a great place to sit and watch birds of prey hovering above, waiting for dinner.

 From Shortwood car park, there is a narrow footpath hugging the edge of the valley leading to the highest point of the beacon.
 This area has superb views of the Severn Estuary and local hills.
 I enjoyed a well-deserved beer to celebrate reaching the highest point of my day walking.
 The trig point is about 217 metres above sea level.

 There were some cows loitering not far away and spotted some unknown mushrooms growing in the grass near the trig point.
 After enjoying a beer and packing up my rubbish, I readied my legs for the walk down to the village of Haresfield.

 Downhill From The Beacon

-The path to follow is the Cotswold way until you reach the farm buildings at the main road.
+The path to follow is the Cotswold way until you reach the farm buildings on the main road.
 There are options to walk down the hill either through fields of following the steep road into the village.
 I opted for the roadway, picking some chestnuts from the ground on the way downhill.
-The plan was to roast these with salt and this comes out well an enjoyable snack in the evening.
+The plan was to roast these with salt and this comes out well, an enjoyable snack in the evening.

 I had two options either walk the lanes back to Hardwicke or walk through the fields towards Gloucester Road and catch the bus.
 This bus can either take you towards Gloucester or back to Stroud.